 We leave a short remark on the relation between $X$ and several complexes defined in Bestvina's paper \cite{Bestvina1999}.
-We will not prove the statements in this subsection, since they are not used in the later part of the paper, and their proof follows from the same argument as in Section~\ref{sec:link of vertices}.
+We will not prove the statements in this subsection, since they are not used in the later part of the paper, and their proofs follow from the same arguments as in Section~\ref{sec:link of vertices}.

 The \emph{central segment} of a cell $\Pi$ in $X$ is the edge path starting at $l$, traveling through $c_1,c_2,\ldots,c_{n-2}$, and arriving at $r$ (see Figure~\ref{f:cell}).
 A \emph{central line} in $X$ is a subset which is homeomorphic to $\mathbb R$ and is a concatenation of central segments.
 Note that for each vertex $v\in X$, there is a unique central line in $X$ that contains $v$.
 Two central lines $\ell_1,\ell_2$ are \emph{adjacent} if there exist vertices $v_1\in\ell_1$ and $v_2\in\ell_2$ such that $v_1$ and $v_2$ are adjacent.